awslabs/sagemaker-debugger/docs/rules/README.md

 ```

 ###### Returns
-`Dict[str, Collection]` A dictionary indexed by the name of the collection, with the Collection object as the value.
+`dict[str -> Collection]` A dictionary indexed by the name of the collection, with the Collection object as the value.
 Please refer [Collection API](api.md) for more details. #TODO fix link

 #### collection